nylas-samples/node-chatgpt-email-spam-detect/readme.md

 $ node index.js
 ```

-When your message is successfully sent, you'll get the following output in your terminal for a few emails:
+When your messages are successfully read, you'll get the following output in your terminal for a few emails:

 ```text
 [4/7/YYYY] Here's an email subject